 TRANSMIT the Christian Wisdom tradition through teaching retreats, Wisdom Schools, conferences, online courses, and other delivery formats, as deemed appropriate.

-NURTURE Wisdom community, particularly in the New England and Mid-Atlantic regions, through an active communications network and regular opportunities for fellowship and practice.
+NURTURE the Wisdom community across the country and around the world through an active communications network and regular opportunities for online exchange, fellowship and practice.

 PREPARE an emerging crop of Wisdom leaders, particularly among the younger generation.